 5 steps to unlocking value from procurement automation technology

-The economic downturn and deflation is the top risk to organizations, according to survey respondents in the 2019 Deloitte Global CPO Survey, with seven in 10 planning to cut costs in 2020.
+The economic downturn and deflation is the top risk to organizations, according to survey respondents in the Deloitte Global CPO Survey, with seven in 10 planning to cut costs.

 But it’s not just external forces that causes concern for CPOs.
 The Deloitte survey found that the second biggest risk is internal complexities, brought on in part by nonstandard processes.
 And it’s no surprise, given that procurement teams must communicate with thousands of suppliers, input and collect data from multiple systems, and interact with many different internal departments, each of which have their own set of processes and preferences.

 How can your procurement team add more value to your organization amidst these economic pressures and within your own challenging environments?
 According to the Deloitte survey, the top three initiatives cited by CPOs were consolidating spend (36%), supplier collaboration (28%), and business partnering (27%).

 Procurement automation technology can help your team take on the procurement strategies identified by CPOs as those that will have the biggest impact on your success.
 Here’s how.

 More strategic spend decisions start with a foundation of clean, complete data sets from across your entire procurement technology stack.
 Yet this isn’t often the data reality in today’s organizations.
 Typical procurement processes have created an environment where data is stored in multiple locations, shared in differing formats, and often missing or containing outdated information.

 Procurement automation technology can transform the way you manage your master supplier data to get you to a path of optimization.
 How?
 By taking unstructured data, integrating it with your systems of record, and automatically collaborating with suppliers and internal stakeholders to validate it.
 The result is a data set that is clean, consolidated, and useful to your team, who can then carry out meaningful spend analysis.